 Apparently, the whole city of Sedona is considered a vortex—a transformational energy center where some believe you can increase your personal spiritual energy.
 However, there are specific spots that have higher levels of energy than others.
 There are four popular vortexes—Cathedral Rock, Airport, Bell Rock, and Boynton Canyon.
 If you’re up for a bit of a challenging hike, head up the Vista Trail to Boynton Canyon (you can’t miss the red markers) until you get to a 30-foot-high hill where the energy is strongest.
 The view (and vibes) are definitely worth the trek.

 Yoga is synonymous with Sedona, so it's a must for any yogi to practice there.
 Consider immersing yourself in a four-day retreat at Sedona Ranch led by Fernanda Durlene.
-You can expect acupuncture, reiki and sound healing, a sage clearing, a tour to Shaman's cave, soul coaching, and, of course, lots of yoga.
+Indulge in acupuncture, reiki and sound healing, a sage clearing, a tour to Shaman's cave, soul coaching, and, of course, lots of yoga.

 A visit to Slide Rock is an absolute must, especially if you're the adventurous type.
 Technically, this landmark is a "slide" made out of red rocks carved into Oak Creek in a canyon seven miles north of Sedona.
 Go for a dip and "slide" on the rocks—the algae at the bottom will really make you move.
 When you're done in the water, head next door to the cutest of apple orchards.
 If you visit during the fall, you can pick some of your own fruit.